Jayashankar-Pradeep-Nair/Home-Security-System-Using-Arduino-Uno-and-GSM-Module-/README.md

 # Home-Security-System-Using-Arduino-Uno-and-GSM-Module-

-Read Project Report for Corcuit diagram and connections
+Read Project Report for Circuit diagram and connections.

-GSM module can be swapped for differnt one if needed
+GSM module can be swapped for differnt one if needed.